MOTURUUTTEJ/Timetable_Generator/README.md

 The application is designed to handle complex scheduling scenarios, including shared faculty between departments, limited lab resources, and section-specific configurations.

-(Suggestion: Add a screenshot or GIF of the application workflow here)

-✨ Core Features
+#✨ Core Features
 📅 Multi-Branch Coordination: Select multiple departments (e.g., CSE, ECE, MECH) and generate a single, cohesive timetable that resolves conflicts for shared resources and faculty.

-👨‍🏫 Smart Conflict Resolution: The generation algorithm automatically prevents scheduling conflicts for:
+#👨‍🏫 Smart Conflict Resolution: The generation algorithm automatically prevents scheduling conflicts for:

   Faculty: Ensures a single faculty member is not assigned to two different classes at the same time, even across different departments.

   Shared Resources: Manages shared labs (e.g., "Computer Lab 1", "Electronics Lab") to prevent double-booking.

-🔗 Cross-Department Assignments: Easily assign a faculty member from one department to teach a subject in another, with clear visual indicators in the timetable.
+#🔗 Cross-Department Assignments: Easily assign a faculty member from one department to teach a subject in another, with clear visual indicators in the timetable.

 🔧 Interactive Configuration: Before generation, you can fully customize each department's setup: